vmware/pyvmomi/docs/vim/VirtualDiskManager.rst

    * datastore
    * is the datastore name.
    * path
    * is a slash-delimited path from the root of the datastore.An example datastore path is "[storage] path/to/file.extension".
-A listing of all the files, disks and folders on a datastore can be obtained from the datastore browser.See `HostDatastoreBrowser`_
+A listing of all the files, disks and folders on a datastore can be obtained from the datastore browser.See `HostDatastoreBrowser <vim/host/DatastoreBrowser.rst>`_

-:since: `VI API 2.5`_
+:since: `VI API 2.5 <vim/version.rst#vimversionversion2>`_

 Attributes